USS Panay incident: Responsibility for the attack

 Writer Nick Sparks believes that the chaos in Nanjing created an opportunity for renegade factions within the Japanese army who wanted to force the U.S. into an active conflict so that the Japanese could once and for all drive the U.S. out of China.

-The Panay was not the only Western vessel attacked on the Yangtze during the Battle of Nanking.
+Panay was not the only Western vessel attacked on the Yangtze during the Battle of Nanking.
 The Japanese pilots responsible for the Panay attack would bomb the British ship SS Wantung on the same afternoon.
-Colonel Kingoro Hashimoto, who had founded a right-wing secret society in Japan and targeted the Panay as it sank, had also deliberately shelled the British vessels SS Scarab and HMS Cricket beforehand.
+Colonel Kingoro Hashimoto, who had founded the Japanese right-wing secret society Sakurakai, and was a member of the Black Dragon Society, targeted Panay as it sank.
+He also deliberately shelled the British vessels SS Scarab and beforehand.
 When informed that the ships had clearly flown the British flag, Hashimoto responded "I do not recognize any flag but my own."
 Hashimoto had also issued orders to his troops to fire on all ships on the Yangtze "regardless of nationality."